Documentation

 Free

-Internal Revenue Code only, 20 queries per day.
+Internal Revenue Code only, 20 searches per day.

 Pro

-Unlimited queries.
-All federal sources: IRC, Treasury Regs, IRS Publications, Revenue Rulings, Notices, cross-references.
+Unlimited searches.
+All federal sources: IRC, Treasury Regs, IRS Publications, Revenue Rulings, Revenue Procedures, Notices, cross-references.

 Pro+

-Everything in Pro plus state tax codes for the supported states.
+Everything in Pro, plus Tax Court case law (49,000+ opinions) and state tax codes for the supported states.

 Full pricing on the pricing page.